ugurcan377/solarchive/README.md

 ##TO DO

 ####Dataset:
++ Import below from singularity dataset
     + Add weapons and armor
     + Add gear (packages)
     + Add morph implants There is a list of them in Morph Recognition Guide
 + Add neutral traits
++ Add trait specs !important
++ Fix optional skills !important
++ Change v[0-9] usage with (Level [0-9]) for traits !important
++ Change credit with cost in morphs !important
 Maybe in a distant future:
 + Add habıtat info
 + Add exoplanet info